julianhandl/ndxr/README.md

 # NDXR - Indexer/Catalog

-NDXR is an easy to use javascript indexer/catalog for the front- and backend.
-It's lightning fast and can be queried really easy.
+NDXR is a modular Indexer that can be queried really easy and fast.
+This package contains multiple tools that are described below.
+First we start with the installation.

 ## Install